DaniJonesOcean/danijonesocean.github.io/_pages/about.md

 - Observing system design for climate & environmental monitoring
 - Climate adaptation strategies, especially for coastal and freshwater ecosystems

-In addition to my research, I am actively involved in several professional organizations, including my role as **Co-chair of the Southern Ocean Observing System (SOOS) Working Group on Observing System Design**, where I help guide the future of global ocean observation systems.
+In addition to my research, I am actively involved in several professional organizations, including my role as **Co-chair of the Southern Ocean Observing System (SOOS) Working Group on Observing System Design**.

 I'm passionate about **collaborative problem-solving** and fostering an inclusive research environment.
 I believe that the best science happens when diverse perspectives come together to generate creative solutions for a sustainable future.